hershi/Sandbox/README.md

 # Sandbox
-Small test projects, experiments, bug reproductions
+Small test projects, experiments, and interesting bug reproductions

-- StdUnorderedMapPerfIssues - a demonstration of perf issues in VC++ std::unordered_map (VC14 and earlier), when hash values share low-order bits
+- StdUnorderedMapPerfIssues - a demonstration of perf issues in VC++ std::unordered_map, when hash values share low-order bits
+  - Tested on VC14 and earlier; may have been fixed in later versions